9 Lesser-Known Classic Retro Maze Games

 The 12 Most Important Retro Maze Video Games to Lose a Day With

 I love to play retro video games.
 But only games from the years of my childhood on.
 I think this is because you get used to a particular quality of graphics and gameplay and then that level continually gets better throughout your life.
 You get faster, lighter machines, with better graphics, music and gameplay.
 So I am not playing anything from 1975, but I get excited about emulators of my favorite games from 1985.
 Today we are going to look at a specific genre of game that I have always loved - maze video games.
+I have to admit that while writing this post I may have gotten distracted a few times by playing some of these games online.
+It was totally worth it.

-History of Maze Video Games
+a History of Maze Video Games

 Definition of Maze Video Games